I Look to You: Tour

 Houston's performance on Good Morning America's 'Fall Concerts' series on the American television broadcast network ABC aired on September 2, 2009.
 She performed songs from the album, including single "Million Dollar Bill" and title song "I Look to You", as well as previous hits "I'm Every Woman" and "My Love Is Your Love".
 It was also announced at the start of September that Houston would be interviewed by Oprah Winfrey for the new season of The Oprah Winfrey Show and perform "I Didn't Know My Own Strength" as personally requested by Winfrey.
 The Winfrey interview turned into two one-hour specials featuring the most in-depth and personal interviews of both Houston's and Winfrey's careers and were screened on September 14 and 15 featuring the promised live performance of "I Didn't Know My Own Strength".
 Winfrey called it the best interview she has ever done.

 On October 3, 2009, Houston appeared on German television show, Wetten Dass, and later she was on Le Grand Journal in France to perform "Million Dollar Bill".
 On October 18, Houston performed the same song live on The X Factor, marking her first UK performance in over a decade.
 She also performed the single live on The X Factor in Italy.
-On November 22, 2009, Houston performed "I Didn't Know My Own Strength" at the 2009 American Music Awards in Los Angeles, which gave her a standing ovation.
+On November 22, 2009, Houston performed "I Didn't Know My Own Strength" at the 2009 American Music Awards in Los Angeles, which earned her a standing ovation.

 It was announced via Houston's official website on October 12, 2009, that the singer would embark on her first world tour in 11 years in promotion of her latest album I Look to You.
 "This is my first full tour since the My Love Is Your Love tour and I am so excited to be performing for my fans around the world after all this time.
 I am putting together a great show and cannot wait to perform the songs from my new album I Look To You along with some of your favourites."

 The tour began on December 9, 2009, in Russia with further dates including Germany, Switzerland, Austria, Belgium, Italy, and Australia.